-16E-commerce revenue is obtained from ecommerceDB (2019).
+16E-commerce revenue is obtained from eCommerceDB.
 Overall, these five retailers accounted for \$6 billion in e-commerce revenues for personal care, which includes medicine, cosmetics, and personal care products.

 17Cavallo (2017) presents evidence of geographic variation across brick-and-mortar stores within the same retail chain.
 Any geographic variation in prices across stores would guarantee that some customers will face different prices online and offline.
-18While some retailers offer the same product from multiple third-party sellers, our sample consists only of the

-16While some retailers offer the same product from multiple third-party sellers, our sample consists only of the primary version of each product.
+18While some retailers offer the same product from multiple third-party sellers, our sample consists only of the primary version of each product.
 This is typically sold directly by the retailer.